listman-io/docs/README.md

 1. Save money on custom SharePoint development (around one-two months of a developer salary), application support and maintenance
 2. Avoid 5000 view and search limitation threshold for the large lists in SharePoint by removing historical data
-3. Reduce hosting costs by offloading unused attachments into the file system or any cloud storage
+3. Reduce hosting costs by offloading unused attachments into the file system or any cloud storage including OneBox, Dropbox, Google Drive or Azure Storage
 4. Improve overall system speed and responsiveness
 5. Comply and implement organization’s data retention policies
 6. Meet regulatory compliance without shortcuts
 7. Back up old data for the peace of mind
-8. Transfer your lists data from SharePoint into any DB including MS SQL Server or Azure Database
+8. Transfer or export lists data from SharePoint into any DB including MS SQL Server or Azure Database
-8. And finally, configure and run archiving or exporting procedures in no time (around 30 mins after simple configuration)
+8. And finally, configure and run archiving or exporting procedures in no time without any custom development (around 30 mins after simple configuration)

 ### Why CSV?
-Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely archive and export SharePoint lists data into the CSV format.
+Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists data into the CSV format.
 We use CSV files as a final data destination because:

 * CSV is understood by almost every piece of software on the planet (past and present)
-* CSV is more human-readable than XML, JSON formats and supported natively by MS Excel
+* CSV is more human-readable than XML, JSON formats
+* CSV natively supported by Microsoft Excel
 * CSV could be used as a source of import for almost any relational, document and graph DB including MS SQL Server and Microsoft Azure Database

-So if you looking to archive, export or migrate your SharePoint data into MS SQL Database you could use Listman.io in conjunction with other ETL tools (for example SSIS packages or SQL Server Import and Export Wizard) to easily accomplish your goal delegating SharePoint part to the Listman.io.
+So if you are looking to archive, export or migrate your SharePoint data into Microsoft SQL Server Database you could use Listman.io in conjunction with other ETL tools (for example SSIS packages or SQL Server Import and Export Wizard) to easily accomplish your goal delegating SharePoint part to the Listman.io.

 <a name="sysReq"/>

 ## System Requirements And Prerequisites
-Before processing to the next step make sure your system complies with following system requirements:
+Before processing to the next step make sure your system complies with the following system requirements:

 1. Listman.io is a Windows application that could be run as command line application or Windows Service.
-To run it you must have Windows 7/8/10/Server system installed on one of your local machines or cloud.
-For simplicity we will referencing to that machine as the **application server**.
+To run it you must have Windows 7/8/10/Server system installed on one of your local machines or cloud VM.
+For simplicity we will reference to the machine when Listman.io is running as the **application server**.
 2. You have .NET Framework 4.5 installed on the application server
 3. Your application server is connected to the Internet.
-It's a very important point.
-Without the internet connection the Listman.io app wouldn't be able to ferity your application licence and will fail to run archiving or export procedures.
+Without the internet connection the Listman.io app wouldn't be able to verify your application licence and will fail to run archiving or export procedures.
-4. You have some knowledge of JSON files as well as usage Windows Command Line and Windows Services.
+4. Ideally you have to have some knowledge of JSON files as well as usage Windows Command Line and Windows Services.
 5. You have SharePoint 2013/2016/2019 or SharePoint Online.

 <a name="download"/>

 ## Download the App
-It's easy to start using Listman.io application and run your first archiving procedure.
+It's easy to download a copy of the Listman.io application.
 For that:

 1. Go to [www.listman.io](https://www.listman.io)
 2. Sign In with your Microsoft Account.
 After succesfull Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard)